Café Eòlas Library

 Lamp Oil

-By: Cosplay Addict
+Written By: Cosplay Addict

 In the lighthouse I grew up in, it was impossible to not feel the isolation living off shore brings.
 The water's constant sound as it crashed against the old worn stone of the tower blocked any noise from the shore.
 We also always had to carefully plan basic things like grabbing everyday supplies, visiting loved ones, and anything else that required leaving the battered island, but this feeling of isolation turns into reality whenever there is a Storm.
 During a storm everything stops, and that is your focus until it has passed.Growing up, my parents had many rules you needed to live by to stay safe.- Many of them were common sense rules, don't leave candles burning when you’re not around.
 Don’t go outside during a storm, never take the boat out alone.
 But there was always one rule that had no real purpose, but was strictly enforced.
 The only person that was allowed up in the lantern gallery was my father,